How to evaluate LLMs: Full LLM evaluation guide

 • Use automation to scale judgment, not replace it

-• Log and analyze everything in production
+• Log and analyse everything in production

 • Improve constantly — your test set is a living thing